 Multi-site load balancing is important for quick disaster recovery and business continuity after a disaster in one location renders a server inoperable.
 GSLB multi-site load balancing automatically diverts requests away from the failed server to servers in other locations not affected by the failure.

 Multi-site load balancing preserves data and business continuity when there is a sudden server failure or service disruption.
 Multi-site load balancing redirects traffic to the nearest server not affected by the failure.
 The automatic application traffic management is based on predefined policies.
 This load balancing solution provides seamless failover and failback without the need for manual intervention, which results in a lower mean time to recovery (MTTR).

 Does Avi Offer Multi-Site Load Balancing?

 Yes.
-Avi Networks delivers global server load balancing (GSLB), also known as multi-site load balancing, for enterprise customers as part of the software load balancing capabilities of the Avi Vantage Platform.
+Avi Networks delivers global server load balancing (GSLB), also known as multi-site load balancing, for enterprise customers as part of the software load balancing capabilities of Avi.
 This capability includes:

 - • Active / Standby data center traffic distribution